 Words can make a difference when it comes to improving user experience.
-UX designers need to become familiar with UX writing.
+Therefore, UX designers need to become familiar with UX writing.
 What is UX Microcopy?
-UX microcopy are tiny words on a website that provide guidance and a call to action.
+UX microcopy uses tiny words on a website that provides guidance and sometimes a call to action.

 There Are Four Phases of UX Microcopy

 - Brevity: With microcopy, less is more —for example, a straightforward guide on a website, filling out a form, or finding information.

 - Context: It provides the user with enough information on a website to understand what might come next as it moves from one page to the next.